luapower/glue/glue.md

 ### `glue.binsearch(v, t, [cmp], [i], [j]) -> i`

-Return the smallest index whereby inserting the value `v` in sorted list `t` will keep `t` sorted i.e. `t[i-1] < v` and `t[i] >= v`.
+Return the smallest index whereby inserting the value `v` in sorted array `t` will keep `t` sorted i.e. `t[i-1] < v` and `t[i] >= v`.
 Return `nil` if `v` is larger than the largest value or if `t` is empty.